opendocsg/slw-judgments-backfill/2018_SGHCF_7/report.md

 parties married in their twenties, when neither had wealth nor high education.
 They journeyed together and at the end of their marriage, in their fifties, they had amassed more than $30 million in assets.
 Would they have acquired more or less assets had things been different?
 Suppose the Husband had limited the Wife from living the high life and spending so much money on the luxury goods?
 Suppose the Husband had spent less time on the Company and more time with the Wife?
 Suppose the parties had shared more equally the control over the Company’s finances?
 Who knows how things might have turned out?
 It is impossible to tell where each party would be today if some things had been different.
 My point is that parties should not now focus on the alleged misconduct of the other party, suggesting that he or she would have been in a better position had the other behaved better.
 Life is more complex than that.

-83     The structured approach in _ANJ v ANK_ [2015] 4 SLR 1043 would have achieved the same result.
+83     The structured approach in _ANJ v ANK_ <span class="citation">[2015] 4 SLR 1043</span> would have achieved the same result.
 I would have assigned the following ratio for each party’s direct and indirect contributions, presented in this table as follows:

 **Orders**